Azure/OnBoardVMInsights/Policy/README.md

 After you run Add-VMInsightsPolicy.ps1 the following Initiave and Policies will be added

 Enable VM Insights for VMs - Preview
-- Deploy Dependency Agent VM extension for Windows VMs - Preview
+- Deploy Log Analytics Agent for Windows VMs - Preview
-- Deploy Dependency Agent VM extension for Linux VMs - Preview
+- Deploy Log Analytics Agent for Linux VMs - Preview
-- Deploy Log Analytics VM extension for Windows VMs - Preview
+- Deploy Dependency Agent for Windows VMs - Preview
-- Deploy Log Analytics VM extension for Linux VMs - Preview
+- Deploy Dependency Agent for Linux VMs - Preview

 Initiative Parameter:
 - Log Analytice Workspace (ResourceId if doing assignment from PowerShell/CLI)

+A stand-alone optional policy will also be added:
+- VM is configured for mismatched Log Analytics Workspace - Preview This can be used to identify VM's that are already configured with Log Analytics VM extension, however that are configured for a different workspace than intended.
+This takes a parameter of the Workspace Id

 You can create a Policy Assignment either through Policy UI or PowerShell/CLI - see [Quick Start - Assign a Policy - Portal](https://docs.microsoft.com/en-us/azure/azure-policy/assign-policy-definition)

 ## Up-coming Additions
-Up-coming is following Initiative and Policies
+Up-coming is following Policies

-VM Insights - VM Applicability - Preview
-- VMs is configured for mismatched Log Analytics Workspace - Preview
+- VM's not in OS scope of Log Analytics deployment policy
+- VM's not in OS scope of Dependency Agent deployment policy
-- VMs with un-supported Log Analytics Operating System - Preview
+- VM's with Log Analytics extension in failed state
-- VMs with un-supported Dependency Agent Operating System - Preview
+- VM's with Dependency Agent extension in failed state

-Iniative Parameter:
-- Log Analytics WorkspaceId

 We'll also provide a script that takes output of "VMs is configured for mismatched Log Analytics Workspace" and allows to update VM to use a different workspace.

 ## Feedback Requested

 ### Data sovereignty
-We are assessing what is needed for Data sovereignty.
-One proposal is to have a parameter
-- VMLocations (List of Locations/Regions the Policy will apply to – default to all locations )

-Let know feedback if we should include this, or you believe is a rare case customer can handle through their own customization, or any other suggestion
+When you assign the Initiative you provide a Subscription, and optional Resource Groups along with the Log Analytics workspace.
+If your VM's that are located across different Azure regions are organized by Subscription and/or Resource Group, you can create multiple assignments to associate the VM's with workspaces in required regions for your organizations compliance.

+Does this meet needs?
+Or is more control such as a parameter on the Initiative for the VM Locations required? (we want the minimum set of parameters to keep things simple for the most common case)

 ### VM Scale Sets
 We want to discuss needs of users of VM Scale Sets, is there a need for us to supply policies?